andreasabel/inCode/entry/blog-rewrite-with-hakyll-and-purescript.md

-My blog engine is open-source, and the [source for this specific instance](https://github.com/mstksg/inCode) is up on github, for those interesting in checking it out!
+My blog engine is open-source, and the [source for this specific instance](https://github.com/mstksg/inCode) is up on github, for those interested in checking it out!

 Hakyll
 ------